 Fans have been asking for another adventure from the time-traveling, death-defying, hard-rocking duo of William “Bill” S. Preston, Esq., and Ted “Theodore” Logan III — as played by Alex Winter and Keanu Reeves, respectively — ever since 1991’s Bill and Ted’s Bogus Journey.
-More than 25 years later, that film is on its way to screens on August 21, 2020, when it’ll arrive under the title Bill & Ted Face the Music.
+More than 25 years later, that film is on its way to both big and small screens on August 28, 2020, when it’ll arrive under the title Bill & Ted Face the Music.

 78 minutes to save the world

 In an interview with Empire Magazine, director Dean Parisot revealed that the time-traveling adventurers will only have 78 minutes to save the world.